GEOR-TS/GEOR-TS.github.io/docs/_pages/about.md

  - **2022 - 2023**, Head of the Department of Publicity and Survey
    - Institution: Student Union of Jilin University, Jilin University
+   - Responsibility: Operating the Media Platform of the SU, e.g. WeChat Official Account and Bilibili Account, and coordinating with other department for organizing big events.
  - **2022 - 2024**, President of Class
    - Institution: School of Mathematics, Jilin University
+   - Responsibility: Coordinating the affairs of class members and organizing class activities.

+#### Work Experience

+***

+ - **2021 - 2023**, Academic Tutor for freshmen
+   - Institution: School of Mathematics, Jilin University
+   - Responsibility: Collaborating with course instrutors to guide the study of freshmen on Mathematical Analysis and Advanced Algebra
+ - **2022 - 2024**, Teaching Assistant
+   - Institution: School of Mathematics, Jilin University
+   - Responsibility: Organizing and conducting seminars on Mathematical Analysis and Advanced Algebra for freshmen